cvmfs/doc-cvmfs/cpt-xcache.rst

 Forwarding needs to be defined separately in the Xcache configuration for each destination Stratum 1, and the client CVMFS_SERVER_URL configuration has to point to a separate forwarder URL for each server.
-This document is for the convenience of people who want too experiment with this configuration.
+This document is for the convenience of people who want to experiment with this configuration.

 Requirements